• Home

 • Closing - participants provide feedback on what they liked or didn't like about the games they played.
 This feedback is taken into account when the following week's games are chosen.
 Time permitting, this is also a great time to continue casual conversations and other age appropriate activities (such as trading Pokemon cards and Minecraft/Roblox screen names!)

-For D&D Groups
+For D&D Camps

 • Opening - participants gather and engage in casual conversations as everyone arrives.
 We recap what happened in the story the previous day